wormhole-foundation/docs.wormhole.com/docs/reference/security.md

 One of the most powerful aspects of the Wormhole ecosystem is that Guardians effectively have **the entire state DeFi available to them**.

-Gateway is a Cosmos based blockchain which runs internally to the Guardian network, whereby the Guardians can effectively execute smart contracts against the current state of all blockchains, rather than just one blockchain.
+Gateway is a Cosmos based blockchain that runs internally to the Guardian network, whereby the Guardians can effectively execute smart contracts against the current state of all blockchains, rather than just one blockchain.

 This enables additional protection for the Wormhole Asset Layer in addition to the core assumptions:

-- **Global Accountant:** The accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets which would violate the supply invariant.
+- **Global Accountant:** The accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets that would violate the supply invariant.

 In addition to the Global Accountant, Guardians may only sign transfers that do not violate the requirements of the [Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md).
-The Governor tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of a exploit.
+The Governor tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of an exploit.

 ## Open Source